braboj/the-great-wall/README.md

 # Introduction

-This project is a REST API to simulate and track the construction of a fictional defensive wall using `Django` and `multiprocessing`.
-This wall consists of multiple sections, and the system should accurately track the progress, material usage, and costs associated with the construction.
+This project is a REST API designed to simulate and monitor the construction of a fictional defensive wall.
+Built using Django and multiprocessing, the system manages multiple wall sections, tracking construction progress, material usage, and associated costs in real-time.
+The application is packaged as a Docker image, enabling seamless deployment across any platform that supports Docker.

 ## Installation